Explore UCD

 Upon completion of the module, the student will be able to:

-- Select appropriate biomaterial(s) and processing method(s) for the development of devices for a specific cell type and/or clinical indication.
+ Select appropriate biomaterial(s) and processing method(s) for the development of devices for a specific cell type and/or clinical indication.

-- Understand cytotoxicity and biocompatibility issues relating to implantable medical devices.
+ Understand cytotoxicity and biocompatibility issues relating to implantable medical devices.

-- Appreciate regulatory requirements in the development of medical devices.
+ Appreciate regulatory requirements in the development of medical devices.

-- Appreciate innovation, commercialisation and clinical translation in medical device development.
+ Appreciate innovation, commercialisation and clinical translation in medical device development.

-- Report and disseminate scientific findings.
+ Report scientific findings.

 Indicative Module Content:

-- Introduction to cellular systems and discussion on how we can control cell fate
+ Introduction to cellular systems and discussion on how we can control cell fate.

-- Introduction to commercialisation, clinical translation and regulatory requirements
+ Introduction to commercialisation, clinical translation and regulatory requirements.

 Student Effort Hours: